 Rider error is the most significant factor

-What happens on a bikes are course?
+What happens on a Bike Safe course?

 The scheme is run and assessed by serving police officers in a relaxed setting.
-The main aim is to encourage riders to change bad habits, learn new skills and hopefully progress onto further advanced riding training.
+The main aim is to encourage riders to change bad habits, learn new skills and progress onto further advanced riding training.

 Not that sort of TUG

 All advanced riding revolves around the police roadcraft manual, which shows best practice for riding and driving.
 It mainly revolves around information, with much focus on the acronym TUG (Take, Use and Give information).
 After taking it all in its important to then act accordingly.
 Focusing on each part of TUG gives an idea of what the rider should be doing.